src-d/go-kallax/README.md

 user, err := store.FindOne(q)
 ```

 By default, all columns in a row are retrieved.
 To not retrieve all of them, you can specify the columns to include/exclude.
+Take into account that partial records retrieved from the database will not be writable.
+To make them writable you will need to [`Reload`](#reloading-a-model) the object.

 ```go
 // Select only Username and password